 His principal teachers include Floyd Cooley, Warren Deck, Matthew Lyon, Anthony Kniffen, Thomas Riccobono, Gene Pokorny, and Andy Smith.

 An advocate for new music, Matthew has performed the premieres of solo works for euphonium by Steve Snowden, Jose Flores, Derek Holden, Matthew Jackfert, Frank Guilino, and Paul McGhee.
-As a member of the euphonium quartet !ncite, Matthew has commissioned works for this growing genre of euphonium chamber music from composers Dan Kramer, Ian McCollum, Doug Bristol, and Katahj Copley.
+As a member of euphonium quartet !ncite, Matthew has commissioned works for this growing genre of euphonium chamber music from composers Dan Kramer, Ian McCollum, and Doug Bristol.
 Matthew also serves as the group's primary arranger, focusing on transcriptions of Romantic art songs and contemporary string quartets.

-Matthew is a co-founder of the Diversity Initiative Call for Scores, an organization that promotes the works of composers of underrepresented communities.
+Matthew is also cofounder of the Diversity Initiative Call for Scores, an organization that promotes the works of composers of underrepresented communities.
 The organization's first call for scores received over 85 new works of brass chamber music from 27 countries.